fabiofelix/LLMVis/README.md

 ```

 7. Vis tool interaction:
-  * Scatter plot
+  * Scatter plot: color palette maps classes
     - Click on the plot area and drag to select a region with samples
     - Click on the plot area remove selection
-    - Click on the class to (un)select all samples from the class
+    - Click on the class to (un)select all samples from that class
+  * Word cloud: bigger and darker words are more frequent than smaller and lighter ones
+    - Click on one token to (un)select
+    - Mose over one token to show more information
   * Tree map: blue rectangle are clusters, green rectangle are tokens
-    - Click on one cluster to (un)select
+    - Click on one cluster/token to (un)select
     - Ctrl+click to zoom-in(-out) the cluster
+    - Mose over one cluster/token to show more information
     - Light-blue cluster reflect PARTIAL selection of the cluster tokens selected by the other views
     - Very light-blue cluster reflect TOTAL selection of the cluster tokens selected by the other views
     - Very light-green token reflect selection by the other views
   * Texts:
     - Click on the title (text id + label) to (un)select the text
     - Use the top-right menu to clear all text selections
+    - Left-most bar color maps classes

 8. Code structure
   * Feature extractor: